nnakagaki/platform_engineer_interview/README.md

 Respond to a client HTTP request with at least the following in the response body:

 1. A random body of text.
 Some sample texts are included in the file: texts.tar.gz
-2. A list of some but not all words in that body of text
+2. A list of some but not all words in that body of text (exception: texts with only one unique word should use an empty list)

 ### 2. Receive a client HTTP request

 Receive a client HTTP request with at least the following in the request

 1. A body of text
-2. A list of some but not all words in that body of text
+2. A list of some but not all words in that body of text (exception: texts with only one unique word should have an empty list)
 3. A count of the frequency of every word in the body of text excluding words from the list

 and respond with: